Sanjana Sanghi: Early work (2011–2017)

 Sanghi made her acting debut in Imtiaz Ali's romantic drama film Rockstar in 2011.
 She was cast by Mukesh Chhabra after he saw her performing on stage at her school.
 In 2016, she played student in Jai's classroom in Baar Baar Dekho.
 In 2017, she played Katty in Fukrey Returns and the younger role of Saba Qamar in Hindi Medium.

 Lead roles (2018–present)

-In 2018, she was chosen as the female lead for Dil Bechara, starring alongside Sushant Singh Rajput in the adaptation of The Fault in Our Stars.
+In 2018, she was chosen as the female lead for Dil Bechara, in the remake of 2014 American film The Fault in Our Stars, starring alongside Sushant Singh Rajput.
 The film released in 2020 on Disney+Hotstar.

 Sanghi next featured in Kapil Verma's action drama Rashtra Kavach Om alongside Aditya Roy Kapur.
 The movie was released in July 2022.
 In 2023, she played the role of a first time solo traveller in the film Dhak Dhak.
-She will be next seen in Kadak Singh.
+She was next seen in Kadak Singh and Woh Bhi Din The.

-Other work

-Sanghi has also appeared in advertisements for companies like Tanishq, Cadbury, Aircel, Coca-Cola, Myntra and Dabur.